 Source: Music Business Worldwide

-Based on projections for total streaming revenue, we can see that these indie superfans will spend around $1.7B on streaming.
+Based on projections for total streaming revenue, we can see that these superfans will spend around $1.7B on streaming.

 Capturing just 1% of that market within the next two years will result in $1.4M in monthly revenues.